StatisticalRethinkingJulia/MCMCBenchmarks.jl/docs/src/example.md

 for (i,seed) in enumerate(seeds)
     @fetch @spawnat i Random.seed!(seed) end
 ```

+The follow snippet creates a tuple of samplers and initializes a CmdStan output folder for each worker.

 ```julia
 #create a sampler object or a tuple of sampler objects